Capacity Development Hub - Central America

 Credit: Amanda Cotton / Ocean Image Bank

-Aims and Objectives
+Goals and Objectives

-- Events and Symposia: showcasing current topics of high interest in Central America and globally.
+- Events and Symposia showcasing current topics of high interest in Central America and globally.

 This course introduced learners to the Python programming language and software environment.